0w0Demonic/AquaHotkey/docs/core.md

   - ComObject
   - ComValueRef

-This also includes any class derives from the list above, or any class that directly `extends Any`.
+This also includes any class which derives from the list above, or any class that directly `extends Any`.

 You can use the following code snippet to determine whether a target can have custom variable declarations: